renellc/xkcd-helper/README.md

 # xkcd-node
-A helper library for https://www.xkcd.com/
+A promise-based helper library for https://www.xkcd.com/

 ## Prerequisites
 - **node.js - 0.12.0+** (Due to the use of native promises)

 ## Installation
-`npm install xkcd-node`
+`npm install xkcd-helper`

 ## Usage
 Everything in this package is promise-based so using this package is very easy.